Getting started

 }

-// Step 1 — wrap once
+// Step 1: wrap once

 export default withSkeleton(ArticleCard)

-3. Pass two props
+3. Pass one or two props

-// Step 2 — two props wherever you use it
+// Step 2: two props wherever you use it

 <ArticleCard hasSkeleton isLoading={isLoading} article={data} />

-// Shorthand — activates hasSkeleton + isLoading at once
+// Shorthand: activates hasSkeleton + isLoading at once

 <ArticleCard isLoadingSkeleton article={data} />